pramsey/pramsey.github.io/_posts/2017-10-12-php-pgsql-osx.md

 <img src="{{ site.images }}{{ page.image }}" alt="{{ page.title }}" />

-At this point, one can either run to completely replace your in-build PHP with another PHP (probably good if you're doing modern PHP development and want something newer than 5.5) or you can add PgSQL to your existing PHP installation.
+At this point, you can either run to completely replace your in-build PHP with another PHP (probably good if you're doing modern PHP development and want something newer than 5.5) or you can add PgSQL to your existing PHP installation.
 I chose the latter.

 The key is to **build the extension you want without building the whole thing**.
 This is a nice trick available in PHP, similar to the Apache module system for independent module development.